Umuzi-org/ACN-syllabus/content/language-agnostic/validate-id-number/_index.md

 Note that we'll be following a TDD approach.
 This means you need to write a test, make the test pass, then write the next test, etc. Here are the first few steps of the process:

-The TDD procedure if often summarised as RED, GREEN, REFACTOR.
+The TDD procedure is often summarised as RED, GREEN, REFACTOR.

 - RED = write a test.
 The test should fail.
 - GREEN = write just enough code to make the test pass.